ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ## Overview

 When you access **Planned Reconcile**, it will load a list of existing reconciliations filtered by the following criteria:

-* Their states are "Planned" or "Firm planned".

 * All of them have a **Default Store** equivalent to the one selected for Inventory Control.